aws-amplify/amplify-js/docs/media/analytics_guide.md

 ### Working with the API

-You can send a data to an Amazon Kinesis stream with the *record()* method:
+You can send a data to a Kinesis stream with the standard *record()* method:

 ```js
 Analytics.record({